MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/packallfunction.md

 **Notes**

-The representation of the returned object is not promissed to be byte-level-compatible between runs.
-For example, properties appearing in the bag may be appearing in a different order.
+The representation of the returned object isn't guaranteed to be byte-level-compatible between runs.
+For example, properties that appear in the bag may appear in a different order.

 **Examples**